 “Data-Driven Thinking” is written by members of the media community and contains fresh ideas on the digital revolution in media.

-Today’s column is written by Matt Zeiger, VP of Technology, Adlucent.
+Today’s column is written by Andrea Leigh, VP of strategy and insights at Ideoclick.

 rging digital ad opportunities they tried and adopted in that time.
 It’s not a coincidence that we are seeing a rise of retail media networks, such as Walmart, Target, CVS, Instacart and, of course, Amazon, since brands see the value in reaching online shoppers and grocery customers.

 It’s worth noting that these retail ad platforms were born out of necessity.
 The shift from in-store shopping to ecommerce cut into retail profit margins.
 Customers expect free shipping, so retailers are now responsible for costs to the end consumer, and often coming back.
 To help relieve their profit margins, retailers are monetizing web site and app traffic with the launch of ad platforms.